ajahne/blog/_drafts/2020-6-14-representation-matters.md

 ---

 I was a junior in college before I ever had my first Black professor.
 My first Black teacher of any kind.
-Through kindergarten, grammar school, middle, high school, and now college, I had never had a teacher that looked like me.
+Through kindergarten, grammar school, middle, high school, and now college, I never had a teacher that looked like me.
 I was always told that I could be anything, do anything I could dream of.
 But, its hard to believe in dreams when no one in them looks like you.

 Being the only Black person in all of my classes made me question.